kenanarslanbay/Employee-Compensation-Project/README.md

 ### Workflow Orchestration: Mage

-Mage used to orchestrate following pipelines:
+Mage used to orchestrate the following pipelines:

 1. The first pipeline extracts data from an API, applies cleaning and transformation steps, then writes the transformed data to Google Cloud Storage.